 From the current gas reading screen, press the MODE button once to activate the backlight.
-Press MODE again to
+Press MODE again to scroll through the screen options.
 Once the backlight has been lit, press MODE once more to view the MAX gas values screen.
 The MAX figure represents the highest gas value reading that has been recorded by the instrument during the current operating session.
-ToxiPro O2 models will sequentially display both the highest and the lowest readings that have been recorded by the instrument in the current operating session.
+ToxiPro O_2 models will sequentially display both the highest and the lowest readings that have been recorded by the instrument in the current operating session.